-As LIQUI MOLY Intact GP, the team is entering its eighth season in one of the toughest series in motorcycle racing, the Moto2™ World Championship.
+As LIQUI MOLY Intact GP, the team is entering its 10th season in one of the toughest series in motorcycle racing, the Moto2™ World Championship.
 In the middle class of the world championship, the team has grown in recent years to become a respected part of the MotoGP™ motorcycle world championship.

 The team was originally founded as DYNAVOLT Intact GP by Stefan Keckeisen, owner of Keckeisen Akkumulatoren in Memmingen, Wolfgang Kuhn, owner of Kuhn Bau in Bad Wurzach, and Jürgen Lingg, Team Manager.

 The motorcycles of the racing team are equipped with a chassis from Kalex Engineering and the suspension of Öhlins.
 From the 2019 season the bikes are equipped with a 765ccm three-cylinder Triumph engine.

 In 2013, Intact GP competed for the first time in the middle category of the MotoGP™ Championship as a one-rider team with Sandro Cortese, after the latter won the Moto3™ title in 2012.
 After three years in this constellation, the Bavarian Jonas Folger joined Intact GP in 2016 and promptly took the first victory for the Moto2 racing team in Brno, Czech Republic.

 It was soon clear who would be a worthy successor for Jonas Folger, who after only one year in the team had moved up into the top league of motorcycle racing, the MotoGP™ class.
 With Marcel Schrötter another German talent could be signed.